No kerosene, no food, Sri Lanka's fishermen say

 He said some families in the areas had fled to India - less than 30 km (20 miles) from the northernmost point of Mannar island - in the hope of better prospects.

-Kerosene was previously sold at a subsidised price of 87 rupees per litre, about 92 U.S. cents per gallon, and now sells at 340 rupees per litre, or $3.62 per gallon, the government rate.
-On the black market, Cruz said, it sells for 1,800 rupees per litre.
+Kerosene was previously sold at a subsidised price of 87 rupees per litre, about 92 US cents per gallon, and now sells at 340 rupees per litre, or $3.62 per gallon, the government rate.
+On the black market, Cruz said, it sells for 1,800 ruppes per litre.

 But families in Mannar are yet to receive any handouts, Cruz said.